Stroboscopic measurements in Markov networks: Exact generator reconstruction vs. thermodynamic inference: Inference via generator reconstruction

 \section{Inference via generator reconstruction}

 In this section, we investigate whether it is possible to determine the unknown generator matrix $L_0$ from the given matrix $\GMT=\exp(\Delta t L_0)$ for a particular, fixed $\Delta t$.
 We adopt two different approaches.

-First, we consider conditions on $\Delta t$ that allow us to reconstruct the generator uniquely from the given data.
-In a complementary second approach, we consider arbitrary $\Delta t$.
-We first discuss an important class of propagators in which the unique reconstruction of the generator is always possible.
-In the more general case of finitely many possible generators, we show how to obtain tight upper and lower bounds on thermodynamic quantities.
+\re{We first consider conditions on $\Delta t$ that allow us to reconstruct the generator uniquely from the given data.
+Our reasoning in the according Sections \ref{sec:small_dt} and \ref{sec:upper_bound_r_max} is roughly equivalent to the arguments provided in Ref. \cite{cuth73}, but we aim at a presentation that is appropriate for the purposes of inference.}

+In a complementary second approach, we consider arbitrary $\Delta t$. \re{We first discuss an important class of propagators in which unique reconstruction of the generator is always possible.
+This finding and related results are discussed in more detail in Ref. \cite{sing76}}.
+In the more general case of finitely many possible generators, we show how to obtain tight upper and lower bounds on thermodynamic quantities\re{, which constitutes an original contribution and is one of our main results.}